mathjax/MathJax-a11y/docs/README.md

 * [ORCA (3.18, Ubuntu 16.04)]
 * [Dolphin Screenreader (Windows 10)]

 Not all combinations of screenreader and browser are usable but for each one (except ORCA and Dolphin) should find some combination that works.
+In particular, the basic speech-text via ARIA lables should be widely supported.

-Other screenreaders and/or assistive technologies were tested but failed due to lack of support for ARIA labels and/or applications.
+Other screenreaders and/or assistive technologies were tested but failed due to lack of support for ARIA labels and/or live regions.

-### MathJax output support

-While the extensions generally work with any MathJax setup, the explorer only works with MathJax's CommonHTML, SVG, and HTML-CSS output.

-## Using the explorer
+#### Using the explorer

 The application for keyboard navigation allows users to explore sub-expressions simultaneously visually and aurally.
 The application uses the following keys bindings: